Cozy Peach Kitchen

 It's no secret that pesto and tomatoes go well together, but add in orzo and a few other fresh ingredients and the result is even more delicious!

-This pesto orzo salad is pretty similar to my one pot pesto orzo, but this recipe is served chilled instead of hot.
-It's perfect for lunch or for a light dinner.
+It's pretty similar to my one-pot pesto orzo, but this recipe is served chilled instead of hot.
+It's perfect for lunch or for a light dinner and features simple summer ingredients.

 Jump to: